parkinsons-toolkit/app-content/pages-content/managing-symptoms/tiredness.md

-# Tiredness and Fatigue in Parkinson’s
+# Tiredness and Fatigue

-## Understanding the Difference
+_Tiredness_ affects everyone now and then.
+It tends to have an obvious cause, such as poor sleep.

-- **Tiredness**: Occasional, often obvious cause (e.g., poor sleep).
-Usually relieved by rest.
+Tiredness often goes away with rest.

-- **Fatigue**: More persistent and overwhelming.
-Can affect energy, mood, and daily activity.
-May last a long time and significantly impact life.
+_Fatigue_ is more than simple tiredness.
+It can affect people in different ways.
+Sometimes it can be mild.
+Sometimes it can feel overwhelming.
+You may have a lack of energy and exhaustion.
+It can go on for a long time and impact day-to-day activity.

-**Note:** Up to **50% of people with Parkinson’s** experience fatigue.
-Its exact cause is unknown, but multiple factors can contribute.
+Fatigue affects up to half of people with Parkinson’s.
+The exact cause of this is unknown but lots of factors can contribute.

-**Daytime sleepiness** refers to feeling like you might fall asleep during the day.
+_Daytime sleepiness_ is falling asleep or feeling like you might fall asleep during the day.

 <div class="video-container">
 <iframe